About Dhulikhel

 Mountains and goat farm around Dhulikhel

-Many people make a full day trip out to Dhulikhel from Kathmandu but for those looking for more an overnight stay it also means getting a nice hill walk in the next day for sunrise.
-For the more adventurous there’s even a walk leading all the way to Panauti.
+Many individuals undertake a full-day trip to Dhulikhel from Kathmandu, but for those seeking a longer stay, it also provides an opportunity for a scenic hill walk the following day for a sunrise view.
+For the more adventurous, there's even a trail leading all the way to Panauti.

-While Dhulikhel could be visited on a day trip it's well worth spending at least one night here for the great sunrise hike which includes none of the crowds found elsewhere.
+While Dhulikhel can be visited on a day trip, it's worth spending at least one night here to enjoy the exceptional sunrise hike, which is less crowded than other locations.

 Dhulikhel has had two names in the past.
-The first was “Dhavalasrotapura”.
-The Newari meaning is the “place where tigers play”.
-There is however another name for Dhulikhel “Dhalikhyel” meaning “Dahi (curd) selling place’.
+The first was "Dhavalasrotapura," which translates to "the place where tigers play" in Newari.
+There is, however, another name for Dhulikhel, "Dhalikhyel," which means "curd selling place."

-It's very easy to take a bus to Dhulikhel.
-All buses to Dhulikhel terminate at the main stop along the Araniko Highway which is also where they leave to Kathmandu from.
+It's straightforward to take a bus to Dhulikhel.
+All buses to Dhulikhel terminate at the main stop along the Araniko Highway, which is also where they depart for Kathmandu.

-There's a turn off to the main square just past the bus stop.
-This is great if you have luggage and are staying nearby.
-However, for day trippers, I recommend you turn back from the Dhulikhel bus stop and take the first left.
-Follow the road down to magnificent and tall Bhagwati temple.
+There's a turnoff to the main square just past the bus stop.
+This is convenient if you have luggage and are staying nearby.
+However, for day trippers, I recommend turning back from the Dhulikhel bus stop and taking the first left.
+Follow the road down to the magnificent and tall Bhagwati temple.
 Full details and maps are available in my Nepal guidebooks.

-The temple itself is dedicated to the goddess Bhagwati, a manifestation of Durga or Parvati, the latter being Shiva’s partner.
-Across the courtyard you can see a huge trident.
-On the stone column next to it is Durga’s mount in the form of a small brass lion also with a trident.
+The temple is dedicated to the goddess Bhagwati, a manifestation of Durga or Parvati, the latter being Shiva’s partner.
+Across the courtyard, you can see a huge trident.
+On the stone column next to it is Durga’s mount in the form of a small brass lion, also with a trident.

 Narayanthan Temple:

-In front of the 17th century temple is one small Vishnu shrine and two columns with the winged Garuda kneeling before Narayan as Krishna.
+Despite being battered by the 2015 earthquake, the golden three tiers of the Narayan temple dominate this courtyard.
+In front of the 17th-century temple is one small Vishnu shrine and two columns with the winged Garuda kneeling before Narayan as Krishna.

 Harisiddhi Temple:

-Located behind the Narayanthan Temple this small three-tiered temple can be entered by the little painted archway around the wall.
+Located behind the Narayanthan Temple, this small three-tiered temple can be entered through the little painted archway around the wall.
 It is dedicated to the goddess Harisiddhi.
 The origin of Harisiddhi is in India.

 Dhulikhel Bazaar:

-In the 1960s efforts were made to make Dhulikhel a dedicated tourist destination however Nagarkot one and the main bazaar never took off as a possible souvenir and workshop area.
+In the 1960s, efforts were made to make Dhulikhel a dedicated tourist destination; however, Nagarkot and the main bazaar never took off as a possible souvenir and workshop area.

-Further on from the bazaar along the main street is the route up 1000 steps to the Dhulikhel hill walk.
+At the end of the bazaar, along the main street, is the route up 1000 steps to the Dhulikhel hill walk.

-A cluster of older residential buildings were demolished in 2022 and replaced with newer buildings that somewhat resemble modern Newari architecture if a bit duller.
-It's hoped any further building will be in line with more traditional looking buildings.
+A cluster of older residential buildings were demolished in 2022 and replaced with newer buildings that somewhat resemble modern Newari architecture, albeit a bit duller.
+It's hoped that any further building will be in line with more traditional-looking buildings.

 There are two main hill walks and hikes from Dhulikhel.
 The first departs from the bazaar and leads all the way up to a Kali shrine at the top with stunning views of the Himalayas.
 The second leads from the shrine all the way to Panauti and is known as the Namobuddha circuit.

 Whether there are 1000 steps or not is questionable (feel free to email me if you counted).
-There are however a lot of steps to the top.
-At the mid-pint there are gates to Shanti Ban, a large golden Buddha damaged in the 2015 earthquake.
+There are, however, a lot of steps to the top.
+At the midpoint, there are gates to Shanti Ban, a large golden Buddha damaged in the 2015 earthquake.

 Kali Shrine

 There is no entrance fee to visit Dhulikhel or any of the temples.
-In 2017-2019 a 100 rupee charge is applicable for going up the hill walk (it's a bit random though).
-It is possible to hire a guide in Dhulikhel and it is best done through your hotel.
+In 2017-2019, a 100 rupee charge was applicable for going up the hill walk (though this was somewhat random).
+It is possible to hire a guide in Dhulikhel, and it is best done through your hotel.

 Getting to Dhulikhel